Celebrating Risk Takers and Adventure Seekers

 No excuses.
 No blaming.
 He owned it, grabbed his stuff, and headed out the door.

-I was working from home that morning, so I had a front-row seat in the situation.
+I was working from home that morning, so I had a front-row seat to the entire show.

 I also had a choice in how to respond...and here were my options: